-The Designated Safeguarding Lead for Sherborne School is Sue Salmon
+The Designated Safeguarding Lead for Sherborne School is Matthew Jamieson.
+(Allister Sheffield from 01.01.2019)

-The Deputy DSLs are Matthew Jamieson, David Murray, Tom Rimmer and Cathie Graham
+The Deputy DSLs are David Murray, Tom Rimmer, Cathie Graham and Marie Hutchings. (and Ben Sunderland from 01.12.2018)

-If the DSL is the subject of a complaint the DSL duties will be carried out by the Headmaster.
-The Headmaster will have received appropriate training in child protection and inter-agency working and attend refresher training at 2-yearly intervals.
+Headmaster will have received appropriate training in child protection and inter-agency working and attend refresher training at two-yearly intervals.

-All action is taken in line with KCSiE (Sept.
-2016), Working Together to Safeguard Children (2015 and 2017 amendment), the Dorset LSCB procedures and What to do if you're worried a child is being abused (2015)
+All action is taken in line with KCSiE (Sep 2018), 'Working Together to Safeguard Children' (2015 and 2017 amendment), the Dorset LSCB procedures and 'What to do if you're Worried a Child is Being Abused - Advice for Practitioners' (Mar 2015).